trocafone/laika/README.md

 ### Reports

-Reports are json objects that must define these fields:
+Reports are defined as json objects that must define these fields:

- - name: this name will be used to call the report through cli.
+ - name: this name will be used to execute the report through cli.
  - type: report's type.
 Supported report types are defined below.
  - results: list of results configuration that define how to save the reports ([Results documentation](#Results)).
  - Set of required or optional fields that are detailed below.